gruntwork-io/docs/docs/reference/services/landing-zone/aws-security-account-baseline-wrapper.md

 <a href="https://github.com/gruntwork-io/terraform-aws-service-catalog/releases?q=landingzone%2Faccount-baseline-security" className="link-button" title="Release notes for only the service catalog versions which impacted this service.">Release Notes</a>

-<a href="https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/tree/master/modules/landingzone/account-baseline-security" className="link-button" title="CIS subscribers may view documentation the compliant version of this module in GitHub.">Compliance Docs</a>

 ## Overview

 A security baseline for AWS Landing Zone for configuring the security account (the one where all your IAM users and IAM groups are defined), including setting up